yzziizzy/gpuedit/DEVELOPMENT.md

 * Bulk comment and uncomment
 * Option: Autocomplete recurse into #include
 * Option: always use ML comments
+* Remove any comments on the current line
 * Smart merge of overlapping ml comments
 * Color sequence for vertical indentation helper lines
 * Select/replace/do to all other instances visible on screen